SupurCalvinHiggins/212-fall-2015/assignments/ha-06/readme.md

 ## Problem

-Which of the following recurrence relations $T(n)$ represents the worst-case complexity of mergesort?
+What recurrence $T(n)$ represents the worst-case complexity of mergesort?
 Assume $n$, the size of the input array, is a power of two.
 If needed, refer to the implementation of mergesort given above.

 ( ) $T(n) = T(n/2) + \Theta(n)$
 (X) $T(n) = 2T(n/2) + \Theta(n)$
 ( ) $T(n) = 2T(n - 1) + \Theta(n)$
 ( ) $T(n) = 2T(n/2)$

-Which of the following bases case for $T(n)$ is correct?
+What is the base case for $T(n)$?

 (X) $T(1) = \Theta(1)$
 ( ) $T(1) = \Theta(\lg n)$